From Eden: Music video

-The official music video for "From Eden" was released on 18 November 2014.
+Released on 18 November 2014, the official music video for "From Eden" was directed by filmmaking duo henry/ssong (Henry Chen and Ssong Yang).
 Actress Katie McGrath and child actor Tate Birchmore star alongside Hozier in the video, which contrasts a "life of crime" with the breezy melody and lyrics, resulting in conflicting emotional circumstances.
 It depicts Hozier as an outlaw with his companion, McGrath, and young boy they've taken into their company while on the run.
 Hozier robs a gas station and the trio commandeer a house in which to spend the night; the pair are subsequently caught, with the boy being taken from their custody.
 It is revealed that the couple had found the boy alone in a dilapidated house.
-The video has garnered over 43 million views on YouTube.
+The video has garnered over 65 million views on YouTube.